soijebor/Election_Analysis/README.md

     * Denver county received "82.8%" of the vote and "306,055" number of votes.
     * Arapahoe county received "6.7%" of the vote and "24,801" number of votes.

-  * The laregest county turnout was:
+  * The largest county turnout was:
     * Denver county with "82.8%" of the vote and "306,055" number of votes.